 - has some other condition of their job, or

-- no adequate public transport system serves the workplace.
+- has no adequate public transport system that serves the workplace.

 Calculating the tax-free amount

-If you pay a travelling allowance because there's a lack of adequate public transport, the first $5 of the daily travelling allowance is taxable with any additional amount being tax-free.
+If you pay a travelling allowance because there's a lack of adequate public transport, only the first $5 of the daily travelling allowance is taxable.
+Any additional amount is tax-free.

 You can use our mileage rates if the actual cost per kilometre is not available.

 - Add the tax-free amount of the allowance to your employees' net salary or wages (ie after PAYE) when you pay them.

 - Do not show the tax-free amount on your Employer monthly schedule (IR348).

 - Show the total amount of the tax-free allowance paid in your wagebook.